Andrekukshinov/contribution_mjs/for/for_theory.md

 ###Tasks:
 1. Range sum.
-Write a program that will find the sum between numbers with in the range.
+Write a program that will print the sum between numbers given as method arguments:

+    public class RangeSum {
+        public void printSumInclusive(int firstBoarder, int secondBoarder) {
+        }
+    }

 2. Alphabet.
 Write a program that will write to console English alphabet.

+    public class AlphabetPrinter {
+        public  void printAlphabet() {
+        }
+    }
 3. GCD.
-Write a program that will find the Greatest Common Divisor (GCD) of two numbers
+Write a program that will print the Greatest Common Divisor (GCD) of two numbers given as method arguments:

-4. **REVERT STRING**.
-It's allowed to use only loops and no special methods like:String.revert(), ...
+    public class GreatestCommonDivisor {
+        public void printGCD(int first, int second) {
+        }
+    }

-5. Digits sum.
-Write a program that will find the sum of digits of a given number
+4. Digits sum.
+Write a program that will find the sum of digits of a given number passed as a method argument.
+ There are some tips: if you concatenate int with string you will be able to use string.length() and iterate till the end. you shouldn't use other String methods, but length:

+    public class DigitsSum {
+        public void printDigitsSum(int number){
+        }
+    }

 6. 9-s sum.
-Write a program that will display the sum of the series [ 9 + 99 + 999 + 9999 ...]
+Write a program that will display the sum of the series [ 9 + 99 + 999 + 9999 ... n].
+Where n is a number
+passed as a method argument, n is the last number which consists of "9" n times:

+    public class NinesSum {
+        public void calculateSum(int lengthOfLastNumber) {
+        }
+    }

 7. Fibonacci.
-Write a program that will  display the first n terms of Fibonacci series.
+Write a program that will  display the first n terms of Fibonacci series, each on new line:

+    public class FibonacciSeries {
+        public void printFibonacci(int lastFibonacci) {
+        }
+    }

+8. **REVERT STRING**.
+It's allowed to use only loops and no special methods like:String.revert(), ...

 ***
 ###While vs For